thyagomota/aws-labs-2023/lab-01/README.md

 When you are ready, click on **Launch instance**.
 Go to **EC2 - Instances** and wait until your instance state change to **Running**.

 Note that the access key is associated with the account that was used to create the EC2 instance.
+A copy of the access key is also stored in the EC2 instance file system.

 ![pic2.png](pics/pic2.png)